About the Detroit Bible Institute

 THE BIBLE

-We believe that the Bible – The 66 divinely inspired books which have been historically accepted by the Protestant Church as Canon – is the inspired and inerrant Word of God and totally accurate in all matters it addresses.
-We believe that the Holy Spirit is the author of all Scripture and that He superintended the authors as they penned the Word of God.
-We attest to the sufficiency of the Bible, it being the believer’s final authority, and that within it is found all that is needed for Christian faith and practice.
+We believe that the Bible (the 66 books which have been historically accepted by the Protestants as Canon) is, in the orginal manuscripts, the divinely inspired and inerrant Word of God and is totally trustworthy in all matters it addresses.
+We believe that the Holy Spirit is the divine author of all Holy Scripture and that He superintended the human authors as they penned the Word of God, employing their own unique literary styles and vocabularies.
+We attest to the sufficiency of the Bible, its being the believer’s final authority, and that within it is deposited all that is needed for Christian faith and practice.
 (2 Tim.
 3:15-16; 2 Pet.
 1:20-21; Mat.
 5:18; Ps.
-119:11)
+119:11) Apart from the Bible there are no writings that are divinely inspired.

 SALVATION

-We believe that humanity by nature is fallen and has inherited the condition of sin from Adam and Eve, the original human beings created by God.
-We believe in the Gospel, which is that the only way for a person to be saved and redeemed is through faith in the person and work of Jesus Christ on their behalf, and acceptance of His Lordship over all.
-Finally, we believe that salvation is completely a free gift of God’s grace for those He alone has chosen to redeem.
-(Jn.
+We believe that humanity was created in a state of goodness but has inherited a fallen and sinful nature from Adam and Eve, the original human beings created by God.
+We believe in the Ggospel, namely, the message of good news that the Lord Jesus Christ died for our sins, was buried, and arose bodily from the dead.
+The only way for a person to be saved and receive eternal life is through genuine faith (i.e, trust) in the person and work of Jesus Christ on his/her behalf and acceptance of His Lordship over all.
+Finally, we believe that salvation is completely a free gift of God’s grace (apart from meritorious works of any kind) and is available to all who embrace Christ as Lord and Savior (Jn.
 3:16-19, 5:24; Rom 3:23-24, 5:8-9; Eph.
-2:8-10; Titus 3:4-7)
+2:8-10; Titus 3:4-7).

 THE CHURCH